-SAP Fiori elements is a UI development library based on UI5.
-It provides a collection of SAP Fiori app templates – called floorplans – that are based on the most common use cases for SAP Fiori apps.
-These floorplans provide for both the user interface and related logic.
+You can combine building blocks into your own layouts or use pre-defined floorplans that we offer.
+Building blocks and floorplans provide for both the user interface and related logic.
 For example: navigation, search, filtering, multi-device support, edit mode, and draft control, and more.
 This means that the developer can simply connect data sources and have a running app much faster than custom UI5 development.

 SAP Fiori elements began as internal solution at SAP.
 We needed it to ensure consistency among apps as we scaled the number of SAP Fiori apps we were building from 10s to 100s to the 1000s that exist today in SAP S/4HANA Cloud and SAP S/4HANA.
 In fact, SAP uses SAP Fiori elements to create approximately 80% of the apps for SAP S/4HANA Cloud.
-The floorplans and building blocks themselves continue to be maintained and enhanced by SAP, ensuring that they comply with the latest version of the SAP Fiori design system.
+The building blocks and floorplans themselves continue to be maintained and enhanced by SAP, ensuring that they comply with the latest version of the SAP Fiori design system.

 SAP Fiori elements streamlines the development of the most common SAP Fiori app scenarios.
 In many cases, this is some sort of list.
 The currently available floorplans are: